hashicorp/design-system/website/docs/about/support.md

 ## Office hours

-[Sign up for an appointment](https://go.hashi.co/hds-office-hours) at the next office hours if you need feedback on Helios usage or want to discuss adoption challenges or upcoming projets that you may be looking to [collaborate](/about/contribution) with us on.
+[Sign up for an appointment](https://go.hashi.co/hds-office-hours) at the next office hours if you need feedback on Helios usage or want to discuss adoption challenges or upcoming projects that you may be looking to [collaborate](/about/contribution) with us on.

 ## Share feedback